cisagov/manage.get.gov/docs/operations/data_migration.md

 ### RUNNING THE MIGRATION SCRIPTS

-**NOTE: Whil we recommend executing the following scripts individually (Steps 1-3), migrations can also be done 'all at once' using the "Run Migration Feature" in step 4.
+**NOTE: While we recommend executing the following scripts individually (Steps 1-3), migrations can also be done 'all at once' using the "Run Migration Feature" in step 4.
 Use with discretion.**

-#### 1 - Load Transition Domains
+#### STEP 1 - Load Transition Domains
 Run the following command  (This will parse the three files in your `tmp` folder and load the information into the TransitionDomain table);
 ```shell
 docker compose run -T app ./manage.py load_transition_domain /app/tmp/escrow_domain_contacts.daily.gov.GOV.txt /app/tmp/escrow_contacts.daily.gov.GOV.txt /app/tmp/escrow_domain_statuses.daily.gov.GOV.txt --debug
 ```

 **For Sandbox**:

 Change "/app/tmp" to point to the sandbox directory

 **OPTIONAL COMMAND LINE ARGUMENTS**:

 `--debug`
 This will print out additional, detailed logs.